History of the Dominican Republic: First Republic

-In July 1844, Santana seized power from President Sánchez in a counter military coup after the liberal leaders ousted the conservative Tomás Bobadilla from power in the 18 Dominican Brumaire.
+In July 1844, Pedro Santana seized power from the liberal president Francisco del Rosario Sánchez in a military coup after Rosario Sánchez ousted the conservative Tomás Bobadilla from power.
 Santana inaugurated a military dictatorship with Bobadilla as a member of his junta.

 The Dominican Republic's first constitution was adopted on November 6, 1844.
 The state was commonly known as Santo Domingo in English until the early 20th century.
 It featured a presidential form of government with many liberal tendencies, but it was marred by Article 210, imposed by Santana on the constitutional assembly by force, giving him the privileges of a dictatorship until the war of independence was over.
 These privileges not only served him to win the war but also allowed him to persecute, execute and drive into exile his political opponents, among which Duarte was the most important.
 Santana imprisoned and ultimately exiled Duarte to Germany.
 Santana made the first martyr of the republic when he had María Trinidad Sánchez executed for refusing to name "conspirators" against him.

 Santana used the ever-present threat of Haitian invasion as a justification for consolidating dictatorial powers.
 For the Dominican elite—mostly landowners, merchants and priests—the threat of re-annexation by more populous Haiti was sufficient to seek protection from a foreign power.
 Offering the deepwater harbor of Samaná bay as bait, over the next two decades, negotiations were made with Britain, France, the United States and Spain to declare a protectorate over the country.